-Typical dish grilled and simmered, covered in a delicate orange sauce.
+Typical dish made with duck, simmered, and covered in a delicated orange sauce.

-Delicious vegetable mixture seasoned and fried with olive oil and herbes.
+Delicious vegetable mixture seasoned and fried with olive oil and herbs.

-Dish made of onion with butter and cheese au gratin, served with crispy slices of bread.
+Dish made of onion with butter and grated cheese served with crispy slices of bread.

-Exquisite selection of cheeses that can be accompanied with red wine, a tradition which is never lacking in Paris.
+Exquisite selection of cheeses that can be accompanied with red wine, a tradition that is never missing in Paris.